Houston Roller Derby: WFTDA competition

 Houston Roller Derby competed at the first WFTDA Championships, the "Dust Devil" tournament, in 2006, where they finished in 13th place.
 Houston next competed at WFTDA Playoffs in 2008 as the 11th seed at that year's WFTDA Western Regional Tournament and finished in ninth place.
 Ahead of the 2009 season, the WFTDA adjusted its structure, and Houston was placed in the South Central Region.
 At that year's WFTDA South Central Regional Tournament, Houston was the third seed and finished in third place with a 113–101 victory over the Dallas Derby Devils to qualify for Championships.
 At Championships, Houston was eliminated by a 239–46 loss to Rocky Mountain Rollergirls in the opening round.
 In 2010, Houston was the seventh seed at the South Central Regional, and finished in seventh place by defeating Dallas 150–69.
 As the fifth seed at the 2011 South Central Playoff, Houston again finished in the seeded position at fifth, with a 173–157 victory over No Coast Derby Girls.
 At the final South Central Regional in 2012, Houston was the third seed but went 1-2 and finished in ninth place by beating Jacksonville RollerGirls 255–155.

 In 2013 the WFTDA restructured playoffs again, and under the new divisional model Houston qualified as a Division 1 team as the seventh seed for the tournament in Asheville, North Carolina, and finished in sixth place after a 202–185 loss to Steel City Derby Demons.
 Houston was the ninth seed at the 2014 Evansville Division 1 tournament, but lost their three games to finish in tenth.
 In 2015, Houston competed as the third seed at the Division 2 Playoff in Cleveland, and finished in fourth place, losing their final game to Santa Cruz Derby Girls 154–141.
 Houston returned to Division 2 in 2016 at Wichita as the second seed, but ultimately finished in sixth place, ending their weekend with a 184–181 loss to the Boulder County Bombers.
 In 2017 Houston returned to Division 1 Playoffs as the eleventh seed in Dallas, but lost to Queen City Roller Girls 195-104 and to Atlanta Rollergirls 323–143 to finish out of the medal round.
 In 2018 Houston received an invitation to a WFTDA Continental Cup, but declined their invitation.

+WFTDA competition, including championships, went on hiatus following the 2019 competition.
+The COVID-19 pandemic caused significant disruption to the sport, leading to the cancellation of the 2020 Championships and subsequent years.
+In 2023, the WFTDA announced a significant restructuring of its competitive play system, with a return to playoffs and championships in a new regional format for 2024.